 |Dive BVI||(248) 495-7328||Leverick Bay, 4.6 mi.
 Northeast of Central Spanish Town|

-For more information about snorkeling, including helpful suggestions and tips for beginners and "pros" read this extensive discussion of snorkeling in the Caribbean.
+For more information about snorkeling, including suggestions and helpful tips for beginners and "pros" check out this comprehensive Caribbean snorkeling article.

 Whether you stick close to the shore or plan daily excursions that will get you out to see the area surrounding Spanish Town, snorkeling is an activity that can go where you do.
 The Caribbean Sea will never disappoint when it comes to this activity, so make sure and take advantage of that every chance you get.